 Madrid has something to offer everyone.
 It is home to a trio of world-class art galleries, an atmospheric historic core and the most successful club in the history of football.
 It hosts some of the best tapas, bars and nightlife in the whole of Spain.
 The Spanish capital is sure to wow; here's the Rough Guide to where to stay in Madrid.

-Exclusive Barrio de Salamanca is renowned for smart apartment blocks, designer emporiums and its pijo residents.
+If you are looking at where to stay in Madrid for luxury - exclusive Barrio de Salamanca is renowned for smart apartment blocks, designer emporiums and its pijo residents.
 There are no qualms about flaunting wealth here.
 This is also the home of the wonderful Museo Arqueológico, Sorolla and Lázaro Galdiano collections, as well as Real Madrid’s magnificent Santiago Bernabéu stadium.

 The area around Sol and Plaza Mayor is the beating heart of the Spanish capital.
 Packed with people, bars, restaurants, clubs and cafés, this is the place to be if you share the madrileños’ zest for life.

 This unique tailor-made Spanish discovery trip is ideal for everyone wanting to get a real taste of Spain.
 Private guides or small group tours await to show you Barcelona, Figueres, Seville, Cordoba, Toledo, and Madrid.
 Stay in luxurious Boutique Hotels conveniently located so you can explore the cities on your own as well.

 The Plaza de Santa Ana/Huertas area lies at the heart of a triangle.
 It is bordered to the east by the Paseo del Prado, to the north by c/Alcalá and along the south by c/Atocha.
 Puerta del Sol can be found at the western tip.
 The city reached this district after expanding beyond the Palacio Real and the Plaza Mayor.